arximboldi/lager/doc/effects.rst

    lager::effect<action, lager::deps<boost::asio::io_context&>> eff =
        [] (auto&& ctx) {
            auto& io = get<boost::asio::io_context>(ctx);
-           io.post([] {
+           io.post([] { ... }); // for example
-              // ...
-           });
        };

-If the *reducer* returns such an effect, the store will pass the dependencies to the effects when evaluating them, embeded in the context.
-The ``get()`` is used to access the dependencies in the effect.
+If the *reducer* returns such an effect, the store will pass the dependencies to it, embeded in the context.
+The ``get()`` function is used to access the dependencies inside the effect.
 For this to work, we need to provide the dependencies to the store by using :cpp:func:`lager::with_deps` as an extra argument to the :cpp:func:`lager::make_store` factory:

 .. code-block:: c++